-External catheters are a safe and reliable way to manage male urinary incontinence.
-An external catheter is worn like a condom, which reduces the chances trauma and infections associated with other types of catheters that are inserted into the body.
-With proper sizing, products, and techniques, external catheters can be an easy and comfortable way to control urinary incontinence.
+External catheters, also known as condom catheters, are a safe and reliable way to manage male urinary incontinence.
+An external catheter is worn like a condom and can be used instead of adult diapers to help manage urinary incontinence.
+With proper sizing, products, and techniques, condom catheters can be an easy and comfortable way to control urinary incontinence.

 External Catheter Options

 There are many different styles and sizes of external catheters.
 You can choose to use external catheters made from latex, or for those with latex allergies, latex-free or silicone external catheters are a good option.
 Most are disposable and should be worn for 12-48 hours, however, manufacturers do recommend removing the catheter daily for cleansing and skin inspection.

 There are also different options for the way an external catheter is attached.
 Some are self-adhesive; they come with an adhesive on the inside, while others use an adhesive strip or a strap to keep the catheter in place.
 It may be overwhelming to have so many options, but there's a good chance that you will find an external catheter that is just right for you.

 Before you get started, it's important to get an external catheter that fits properly.
 If it's too small, it will be difficult to put on and can cause discomfort or injury.
 An external catheter that is too large, however, will not provide a secure fit that will result in leakage or problems saying on.
 Sometimes, a man will be between two sizes.
 In this case, it's a good idea to choose the smaller size, as long as it's still comfortable and will not cause any constriction.
 Below are sizing guides that can be downloaded and printed at home to see which size would work best.
 Please Note: Once printed out, the guide must be cut along the edges.